revrari/emacs_elements_chapter_2/simple-tweaks.md

-# Some simple tweaks that changed the way I use Emacs
+# Some keybaord simple tweaks that changed the way I use Emacs

 (defun config-visit ()
  (interactive)